High Trestle Trail: Trestle bridge

 The 13-story-high (40-meter) and nearly half-mile-long (770-meter) trestle bridge provides scenic views of the Des Moines River Valley and is located near mining shafts that were worked by Italian immigrant families and others who settled nearby.
-The bridge decking incorporates a decorative structure that represents the view through a mine shaft, and its design includes decorative lighting that remains on until 10:30 pm in the summer and 9:00 pm in the winter.
+The bridge decking incorporates a decorative structure that represents the view through a mine shaft, and its design includes decorative lighting that remains on from dusk until midnight in the summer and until 9:00 pm in the winter.

 The bridge was originally built in the 1970s to carry rail traffic on a Milwaukee Road line.
 With the retirement of that rail line in the early 2000s, the original bridge deck was removed, and its steel I-beams were reused for a new Union Pacific bridge in Boone.
 However, the piers (or trestles) remained in place, and the original piers now support a new deck designed for pedestrian and bicycle traffic.
 Between the removal of the original decking and the construction of its replacement, the single-file line of unconnected concrete piers was informally known as "Iowa's Stonehenge".

 On April 2, 2015, the BBC showcased the High Trestle Trail Bridge as part of a globe-spanning collection of eight eye-catching footbridges.